Investiture of the Gods: Jiang Ziya Descends the Mountain

 Jiang Ziya went to the mountains to learn Taoism at the age of 32.
 Although he practiced Taoism for 40 years, he did not have the talent to become an immortal and could only enjoy the blessings of the world.
 His master Yuanshi Tianzun asked him to descend the mountain to be deified and assist the wise master.
 After descending the mountain, Jiang Shang took refuge with his sworn brother Song Yiren, married Ma, and started selling sieves and flour but all failed to make business.
 Song Yiren knew that Jiang Ziya understood Feng Shui so he asked him to open a fortune-telling shop.
 Jiang Ziya was as good as a god and his name made a sensation in Chaoge.
-He also saw through the original form of the Jade Pipa Fairy so King Zhou appointed him as the Imperial Observatory.
+He also saw through the original form of the Jade Pipa Fairy so Di Xin appointed him as the Imperial Observatory.
 Seeing her sister suffering, Daji made it for Jiang Ziya to build a gordifficultgeous high platform "Lutai" but in fact she wanted to kill him.
 After Jiang Ziya escaped by water escape, Chonghouhu took over the job.
 When Ma knew that her husband resigned from office, she blamed him for being useless and the 2 divorced.
 When Jiang Ziya left Songjiazhuang, he met people who were fleeing because they did not want to build the Lu Tower.
 He used earth escape to send them to Xiqi for refuge.
-Daji placed the pipa on the Zhaixing Tower to absorb the essence of the sun and the moon and she transformed into a beautiful noblewoman after 5 years and entered the palace to seduce King Zhou.
+Daji placed the pipa on the Zhaixing Tower to absorb the essence of the sun and the moon and she transformed into a beautiful noblewoman after 5 years and entered the palace to seduce Di Xin.
 In addition to the Lu Tower, Daji also built a scorpion pot, a wine pool and a meat forest, forcing the loyal minister Jiao Ge to commit suicide after admonishing the king, and Yang Ren had his eyes gouged out.
-Afterwards, Qingxu Daode Zhenjun revived Yang Ren and ordered him to assist King Zhou.
+Afterwards, Qingxu Daode Zhenjun revived Yang Ren and ordered him to assist Di Xin.